EEG-Driven 3D Object Reconstruction with Style Consistency and Diffusion Prior: Experiments

-As shown in Table~\ref{eeg2_3d}, this paper reconstructs 3D objects from EEG signals under two conditions: with and without style transfer loss.
-For the reconstruction of 3D objects with color consistency, the proposed method integrates latent EEG codes, semantically accurate reconstructed images, and style transfer to generate 3D objects with consistent color.
-These reconstructed 3D objects not only exhibit high geometric similarity to GT objects but also maintain consistency in color.
+As shown in Table~\ref{table_cvpr2027} and ~\ref{eeg2_3d}, this paper reconstructs 3D objects from EEG signals under two conditions: with and without style transfer loss.
+For the reconstruction of 3D objects with style consistency, the proposed method integrates latent EEG codes, semantically accurate reconstructed images, and style transfer to generate 3D objects with consistent style.
+These reconstructed 3D objects not only exhibit high geometric similarity to GT objects but also maintain consistency in style.
 This demonstrates that our model effectively captures the core features of 3D objects in the process of translating EEG signals into complex visual information, providing evidence that EEG signals can perceive and process various visual information such as color, shape, and texture.